How much is a tummy tuck in Sydney?

 Who is the best tummy tuck surgeon in Sydney?

 You will never hear us gloat about ourselves, or claim that we are the best as we are just not that sort of plastic surgery practice.
-However plastic surgeon Dr Aggarwal performs many tummy tuck abdominoplasty procedures, and breast surgeries as this is an area of focus for his practice.
+However plastic surgeon Dr Aggarwal performs many tummy tuck abdominoplasty procedures and breast surgeries weekly as this is an area of focus for his practice.

 His interest is also breast reconstruction and breast augmentation using a patient’s own tissue, where the tissue usually discarded in a tummy tuck is actually transplanted to the chest for breast reconstruction.
 He will be able to show you many before and after photographs of the spectacular results our patients have achieved from this surgery.